Youth of the Year Judging

 Gwandalan Lions is a club for males but wives or partners can be involved as well.
 Dinner or lunch meetings on the 4th Wednesday each month include “Lions' Ladies”.
 Many ladies extend their interest by joining the Lioness Club.

 As well as our monthly dinner and business meetings our “unofficial clubhouse” is the Lions Shed on Saturday mornings.
 Members are periodically rostered to work at the Saturday Shed Garage Sale and brunch BBQ.
-Major events requiring a roll-up of all members include the annual Spring Festival and Christmas Carols and quarterly Car Boot Sales.
+Major events requiring a roll-up of all members include the annual Christmas Carols and quarterly Car Boot Sales.
 Being a Lion will bring you a high level of satisfaction and contact with members of the community.

 Lions membership is not about expecting a high commitment level from you, but rather you giving what you can and receiving enjoyment from the experience.
 In the process you will make the community a better place, enjoy yourself and expand your circle of friends.

 WE ARE SEEKING TO MAKE IT A BETTER WORLD TOMORROW